The terminal for your agents and your stack

 feat: live sub-agent tree…

-Review, commit, and ship without leaving the hive
+Review, commit, and ship without leaving HiveTerm

 A live diff panel, inline commit and push, one-click pull requests.
 When an agent finishes, hit "Ask Claude" and it writes the commit message for you.